woossi0/suite/docs/usermanual/source/tutorials/clientsdkintro/viewer/geocoder.rst

 http://suite.opengeo.org/opengeo-docs/sdk-api/lib/plugins/GoogleGeocoder.html

 This requires the Google Maps v3 API to be present in the application.
-Add the following script tag in :file:`app/static/index.html`:
+Add the following script tag to :file:`index.html` in your app directory:

 .. code-block:: html